7 Anime Like 'Nanatsu no Taizai' ('The Seven Deadly Sins')

 And so, in a certain fateful encounter, he stumbles upon the assassin group Night Raid, whose goal is to vanquish the evil inside the capital.
 Witnessing his luck in evading death and showing an important quality of assassins in him, Night Raid recruits Tatsumi and proceeds with the mission they all want to fulfil as soon as possible.
 It’s to end the atrocities and bring peace back to the world.

 The Similarity: If we have the Seven Deadly Sins in Nanatsu no Taizai, then we have Night Raid in Akame ga Kill!
-Both sets of main characters are seen as the villains, when in fact, they are the ones who are keeping the peace and balance in the world.
-In which case, both of these anime implies that the real threat is that which we think is the most trustworthy.
+Both sets of main characters are seen as the villains, when in fact they are the ones who are keeping the peace and balance in the world.
+In which case, both of these anime imply that the real threat is that which we think is the most trustworthy.
 There's no such thing as absolute good or absolute evil, there's always more than one side to everything.
-The Holy Knights of Nanatsu no Taizai and the Capital Government of Akame ga Kill are supposed to be the ones enforcing the law and safekeeping the peace, but, it turns out they're actually the root and source of all problems.
+The Holy Knights of Nanatsu no Taizai and the Capital Government of Akame ga Kill are supposed to be the ones enforcing the law and safekeeping the peace, but it turns out they're actually the root and source of all problems.
+If you enjoy Akame ga Kill, you can check out this list of similar series.

 5. Hunter X Hunter (2011)

 The Story: Gon Freecs is a boy whose ultimate goal is to search for his father who happens to be an elite hunter.
-Hunters are among the highest class of people in the world who enjoys privileges far inconceivable than that of a normal high-class person.
-But, getting into the trade is a ginormous hurdle since it considerably risks one’s life through a really difficult test known as the Hunter Exam.
+Hunters are among the highest class of people in the world who enjoys privileges inconceivable to normal people.
+But getting into the trade is a ginormous hurdle since it considerably risks one’s life through a really difficult test known as the Hunter Exam.

 Having this in mind, Gon gives the test a shot because he believes that it’s the only way to start his search for his father.
 Along with an assassin kid named Killua, a young man who aspires to be a doctor named Leorio, and a member of the tragic Kuruta clan named Kurapika, Gon takes the near-impossible Hunter Exam to jumpstart his grand adventure in a world full of mystery and danger.

-If it's adventure you like, then you'll find Hunter X Hunter in the same league (and perhaps more) as Nanatsu no Taizai.
+If it's adventure you like, then you'll find Hunter X Hunter in the same league (and perhaps above) as Nanatsu no Taizai.
 Both delve into dangerous worlds cloaked in mystery and uncertainty.
 Both are fun and enjoyable whilst having climatic action scenes in full glamour and anticipation.
-For every step you take in the story of both anime, you'll find yourself getting too absorbed that you just won't be able to stop watching and ask for more.
+For every step you take in the story of both anime, you'll find yourself getting so absorbed that you just won't be able to stop watching and ask for more.
+And if you are looking for more, you can check out this list of anime similar to Hunter X Hunter.

 6. Magi: The Labyrinth of Magic

 The Story: When magical dungeons known as labyrinths started to appear throughout the world, many people began to explore them.
-And when news of vast riches and powerful vessels contained in the deepest levels of the labyrinths spreads like wildfire, more and more people risked their lives just to conquer them (whether if the means and the result is bad or good).
+And when news of vast riches and powerful vessels contained in the deepest levels of the labyrinths spread like wildfire, more and more people risked their lives just to conquer them.
 And thus, the labyrinth conquest began!

 In a faraway town, a strange boy named Aladdin is travelling with a strange magical flute for reasons unknown.
 There he was seen by Ali Baba, a young man whose eyes are open to the wrong-doings of the world and thus wants to correct everything.
 In order for Ali Baba to fulfill what his kind heart desires, he must conquer a dungeon and gain wealth and power for his cause.